dotnet/aspnetcore/README.md

 ASP.NET Security contains the security and authorization middlewares for ASP.NET 5.

 This project is part of ASP.NET 5.
 You can find samples, documentation and getting started instructions for ASP.NET 5 at the [Home](https://github.com/aspnet/home) repo.

+### Notes

+ASP.NET Security will not include Basic Authentication middleware due to its potential insecurity and performance problems.
+If you host under IIS you can enable it via IIS configuration.
+If you require Basic Authentication middleware for testing purposes or to use a database as a user source then please look at the samples from [leastprivilege](https://github.com/leastprivilege/BasicAuthentication.AspNet5) or [Kukkimonsuta](https://github.com/Kukkimonsuta/Odachi/tree/master/src/Odachi.Security.BasicAuthentication).